Looking for the perfect ski trip? Call our ski experts for free advice: +1 888 721 8649

 Snow activities

-• Cross-country skiing: 70km of groomed Nordic trails through the forests and meadows around the resort and in the Maurienne Valley.
+• Cross-country skiing: A 70km network of groomed Nordic trails winds through the forests and meadows around the resort, down into the Maurienne Valley.

-• Snowshoeing: Guided snowshoe excursions through the forest and up to panoramic viewpoints above the resort.
+• Snowshoeing: Guided snowshoe excursions head through quiet forests and up to panoramic viewpoints above the resort.

-• Tobogganing: Dedicated toboggan run accessible from the resort, popular with families and children.
+• Tobogganing: A dedicated toboggan run is accessible from the resort, a fun descent that suits all ages.

-• Dog sledding: Husky sled experiences available nearby, ranging from short taster rides to longer excursions.
+• Dog sledding: Husky sled experiences nearby, ranging from short taster rides to longer excursions through the forest.

-• Ice skating: Outdoor ice rink in the resort, open through the season for recreational skating.
+• Ice skating: An outdoor ice rink in the resort stays open through the season for casual skating sessions.

-• Winter hiking: Cleared trails around the resort and in the surrounding forest for gentle walks with mountain views.
+• Winter hiking: Cleared trails head out from the resort and into the surrounding forest, with mountain views along the way.

 Non-snow activities

-• Swimming pool and spa: The resort has an aquatic centre with indoor pool, spa facilities, and a wellness area for post-ski recovery.
+• Aquatic centre and spa: The resort has an indoor pool, spa, and wellness area for unwinding after a day on the slopes.

-• Shopping in the resort: A handful of sports shops, souvenir boutiques, and a mini-market cover the essentials.
+• Resort shopping: A handful of sports shops, boutiques, and a mini-market in the centre of the resort cover the essentials and a few treats.

-• Day trip to Saint-Jean-de-Maurienne: Historic valley town with a cathedral, regional museum, and authentic French cafes and patisseries.
+• Day trip to Saint-Jean-de-Maurienne: A historic valley town with a fine cathedral, regional museum, and traditional French cafés and patisseries that make for an easy afternoon out.

-• Musée Opinel: In nearby Saint-Jean-de-Maurienne, the museum of the iconic Opinel folding knife - a piece of French heritage.
+• Musée Opinel: In Saint-Jean-de-Maurienne, the museum of the iconic Opinel folding knife traces a piece of French heritage that's been made in the valley since 1890.

 St François Longchamp restaurants